Finance and Accounting

 The changing market dynamicsIt must be noted that an annual survey run by NEPC, a consulting firm, has shown that the median recordkeeping fees per participant between 2006 and 2018 have dropped from $118 to around $59 and is in line with driving the aforementioned trends in this article to help service providers counter the loss in revenues, as well as, the consistent squeeze on margins across the years.

-The retirement landscape is changing at a lightning speed, driven by shifting demographics, digital engagement, and increased competition from traditional providers as well as new market entrants.
+The US retirement market landscape is changing at a lightning speed, driven by shifting demographics, digital engagement, and increased competition from traditional providers as well as new market entrants.
 This has driven the need for having an agile and centralized platform organization-wide to ensure data consistency across various sources, allowing service providers to create customized and personalized offerings.
 This is the reason why service providers are rethinking traditional business models and looking to reposition themselves for growth, focused on leveraging the right technology, efficient workflow, and people management, to drive greater value for the clients.